Bile Duct Cancer: Introduction

 Intrahepatic bile ducts.
 This part of the bile duct system is inside the liver.
 It’s a network of many small tubes inside the liver that collect bile from liver cells.
 These ducts join into 2 (right and left) large hepatic ducts that exit the liver and join to become the common hepatic duct.

 Extrahepatic bile ducts.
 These are the parts of the bile duct system that are outside the liver.
 After coming out of the liver, the right and left hepatic ducts join together in an area called the hilum to form the common hepatic duct.
 The cystic duct draining the gallbladder merges with the common hepatic duct to form the common bile duct.
 The common bile duct connects to the first part of the small intestine.

 What is bile duct cancer?

 Bile duct cancer can grow in any part of the bile ducts.
 Another term for bile duct cancer is cholangiocarcinoma.
-This cancer is grouped by different types depending on where it starts.
+This cancer is grouped types depending on where it starts.
 Each type can cause different symptoms.
 The types are:

 Intrahepatic bile duct cancers.
 These grow in the tiny bile ducts inside the liver.
 Only a small number of bile duct cancers are this type.

 Distal bile duct cancers.
 These tend to grow in the common bile duct near where it connects to the small intestine.